 Image cloud recognition web developer guide

-The key process for implementing image cloud recognition on the web includes the following core steps: first, capture real-time footage by calling the camera through the browser, then upload the collected image data to the cloud server for recognition processing, and finally receive and parse the results returned by the cloud to complete the entire image recognition loop.
+The key process for implementing image cloud recognition on the web includes the following core steps: first capture real-time images by invoking the camera through the browser, then upload the collected image data to the cloud server for recognition processing, and finally receive and parse the results returned by the cloud to complete the entire image recognition loop.

 Development steps

 Different browsers have varying implementations for camera handling.
-The sample code in this article does not cover all browser compatibility issues.
-It is recommended to adjust according to the actual environment.
+The example code in this article does not cover all browser compatibility issues; it is recommended to make adjustments based on the actual environment.

 The process is as follows: